 This page describes the state’s general section forest resource management planning (SFRMP) process.
 For information on where a plan for a particular forested section of the state may be in this process, see the Planning Section.

 - The planner responsible for the SFRMP assembles base assessment information for the Section.

-- The DNR forms an interdisciplinary team for the SFRMP.
+- The DNR forms an interdisciplinary team to develop the SFRMP.

-- The DNR creates a page for the SFRMP on the DNR website.
+- The DNR updates the webpage for the SFRMP on the DNR website.

 - The DNR develops a contact list of public/stakeholders.